On this page

 - insurance and risk management.

-A policy is a statement that outlines the principles and views of the business on each topic covered.
-It is an overview of certain rules you should have in your business.
+A policy is a statement that outlines the principles and views of a business on each topic covered.

 - align with business goals and plans